Professor of Law

 Professor Selmi specializes in Land Use Law, Environmental Law, and Appellate Advocacy.
 He also teaches Torts and Natural Resources Law.
 Professor Selmi holds the Fritz B. Burns Chair in Real Property Law and has been a full-time member of the faculty since 1983.
 He served as Associate Dean for Academic Affairs at Loyola from 1990 to 1993.

-Professor Selmi is co-author of the casebook Land Use Regulation: Cases and Materials, whose fifth edition is under preparation, and co-author of the two-volume treatise, State Environmental Law.
+Professor Selmi is co-author of the casebook Land Use Regulation: Cases and Materials, now in its fifth edition, and co-author of the two-volume treatise, State Environmental Law.
 He is co-editor of the most comprehensive treatise on California environmental and land use law, the six-volume California Environmental Law and Land Use Practice.
-His most recent book, Principles of Appellate Advocacy, was published in 2013 by Aspen Publishing and has been supplemented with a videotape prepared to illustrate oral argument techniques to students.
+The second edition of his most recent book, Principles of Appellate Advocacy, is forthcoming.
 His 2011 article, “The Contract Transformation in Land Use Regulation,” published in the Stanford Law Review, was voted by peers in the field as one of the “top 10” land use and environmental law articles of the year and republished in the Land Use and Environmental Law Review.

 Professor Selmi is a former chair of the California State Bar Committee (now Section) on Environmental Law and has been a panelist on numerous occasions at the Section's Annual Conference at Yosemite.
 He has also been a panelist at both the Annual California Land Use Law and Planning Conference and the “Super-Symposium on Environmental Law” held annually by the Section on Environmental Law of the Los Angeles County Bar Association.
 He was a panelist at the First and Second Annual “Little NEPA” Conferences, sponsored by the American Bar Association's Section on Environment, Energy, and Resources.
 He has been a lecturer at the “Western Environmental Boot Camp,” sponsored by the Environmental Law Institute, which educates new practitioners in the field of environmental law.
 He also served the reporter to the Civil Justice Reform Act Advisory Committee for the Central District of California.
 In 2016, Governor Jerry Brown appointed him to the Regional Water Quality Control Board for the Santa Ana Region.